suyanlong/ralph-book/README.md

 You can find more information about asset permission at [here](/ralph/asset-permission-system).

-##### External Call Check
+##### Check External Caller

 In smart contracts, we often need to check whether the caller of the contract function is authorized.
 To avoid bugs caused by unauthorized callers, the compiler will report warnings for public functions that do not check for external calls.
-The warning can be suppressed with annotation `@using(externalCallCheck = false)`.
+The warning can be suppressed with annotation `@using(checkExternalCaller = false)`.

 To check the caller of a function, the built-in function [checkCaller!](/ralph/built-in-functions#checkcaller) has to be used.